 -

-It enhances security by eliminating the reliance on private keys, enabling features like multi-factor authentication, and providing built-in recovery mechanisms.
+Native account abstraction enhances security by eliminating the reliance on private keys, enabling features like multi-factor authentication, and providing built-in recovery mechanisms.

 -